 In addition to its peer-to-peer websites, Alibaba also has its own form of “PayPal” called Alipay.

-Alipay not only allows users to pay for things like taxi services and movie tickets through a mobile device, but it also has investment options.
-For this reason, Alipay’s fund, Yu’e Bao, is one of the fastest growing money-market funds in the world (Wall Street Journal).
+Alipay allows users to pay for things like taxi services and movie tickets through a mobile device and has investment options.
+For this reason, Alipay’s fund, Yu’e Bao, is one of the fastest growing money-market funds in the world.

 Who is Alibaba for?